 - You are waking frequently and having difficulties getting back to sleep.

-Sleep Studies and Professional Sleep Assessments
+Sleep Studies And Professional Sleep Assessments

 Medications

-Depending on the outcome of your sleep assessment, your doctor may recommend an OTC or prescription sleep medication.
-It is important to remember that these should only be used as needed and short-term.
 Certain drugs can become habit-forming, leading to increased tolerance, dependence, and even addiction.
 There are also rebound effects when medications are discontinued, resulting in even worse insomnia and sleep problems than before using the medication.

 FAQ